-The current uncertainty that comes with the COVID-19 pandemic has raised concerns with food security in Singapore and overseas.
-For some, this has piqued consumer interest in growing their own vegetables and edible plants at home.
+The uncertainty that came with the COVID-19 pandemic raised concerns with food security in Singapore and overseas.
+For some, this piqued consumer interest in growing their own vegetables and edible plants at home.
 However this all takes time and it helps to know which vegetables you can grow and harvest in a short time span, and how long you have to wait before you can harvest fruiting vegetables.
 In this post I will cover the types of food you can grow at home, including fast growing edible plants in Singapore, Malaysia and other tropical regions of South East Asia and the world.

 Community resilience is fundamental to surviving crisis on a large scale, and food growing is one way to build resilience.
 However, another way to do so is to share crops and skills.
 One important thing to note is that you don’t have to grow everything on your own, instead we can all trade excess produce so that we can diversify our diets without stressing ourselves that we need to be self sufficient.